-Democratic presidential candidate Bernie Sanders rallied last month at the Arthur Ashe Athletic Center ahead of Super Tuesday.
-(Scott Elmquist/ Style Weekly)
+Democratic presidential candidate Bernie Sanders rallied last month at the Arthur Ashe Athletic Center ahead of Super Tuesday in 2020 (Scott Elmquist/ Style Weekly)

 Five days ahead of an important Virginia vote in next week’s Super Tuesday primary, Bernie Sanders appealed to a packed house of youthful voters in Richmond to spurn the Democratic status quo and back his campaign as the next step in the commonwealth’s progressive turn.